gagneetsing/HCIgest-Human-Computer-Interaction-via-Gestures/README.md

 ❌ No
 🆘 Help
 🙇 Please
-Run the Script: Execute the main script to start capturing video and collecting data: bash python sign_language_detection.py
+2. Running the Script
+Capture video input and collect gesture data by running the script:

+bash
+Copy
+Edit
+python sign_language_detection.py
+3. Model Training
+Once sufficient data is collected, train the model using the captured keypoints:

+python
+Copy
+Edit
+model.fit(X_train, y_train, epochs=35, callbacks=[tb_callback])
+4. Real-Time Prediction
-Model Training: After collecting sufficient data, train the model using the captured keypoints: python model.fit(X_train, y_train, epochs=35, callbacks=[tb_callback]) Real-Time Prediction: The model can predict sign language gestures in real-time from the webcam feed.
+After training, the model can predict gestures in real time using a webcam feed.

-Model Training
+Model Architecture
-The model architecture consists of:
+The model is designed with a robust sequence processing architecture:

-Bidirectional LSTM Layers: For processing sequences of keypoints.
+Bidirectional LSTM Layers: To learn the temporal dynamics of gestures.
-Dropout Layers: To prevent overfitting.
+Dropout Layers: To mitigate overfitting during training.
-Dense Layers: For final classification of gestures.
+Dense Layers: For final gesture classification.
 Training Process
-Load and preprocess data.
+Load and preprocess the collected gesture data.
-Split into training and testing sets.
+Split the data into training and testing sets.
-Compile the model with an appropriate optimizer and loss function.
+Compile the model using an appropriate optimizer and loss function.
-Fit the model on training data and evaluate its performance.
+Train the model and evaluate its performance.
 Key Features
-Real-Time Gesture Recognition: Detects gestures in real-time using video input.
+Real-Time Gesture Recognition: Detects gestures seamlessly from live video input.
-Holistic Tracking: Utilizes MediaPipe's holistic model for accurate landmark detection.
+Holistic Tracking: Uses MediaPipe's holistic model for accurate landmark detection.
-User-Friendly Interface: Displays feedback directly on the video feed.
+User-Friendly Interface: Provides direct feedback on the video feed during recognition.
 Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for any improvements or bug fixes.
+Contributions are always welcome!
+To contribute:

+Fork the repository.
+Create a new branch for your feature or fix.
+Submit a pull request with a clear description of your changes.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-Feel free to customize this README further based on your specific project needs! 😊
+This project is licensed under the MIT License.
+Feel free to use and modify it as needed!